brunamirelle/maps/README.md

 # maps
-Maps IBGE's shp  in R
+IBGE maps in R

-by municipaliy and state
+by municipality and state